Adeilmo226/Adeilmo226.github.io/essays/Ai_Essay.md

 **In-class WODs**

 At first, I didn’t use AI for in-class WODs because they were simpler.
 But as they became more complex, especially when multiple files like React, Next.js, and Bootstrap were involved, I started using AI to troubleshoot.
-I would ask things like, *“How do I properly import a component in Next.js?”* or *“Why is this React component not re-rendering after state change?”* AI was helpful for specific, targeted questions, but it became less useful as the WODs required integrating multiple files.
+I would ask things like, *“How do I properly import a component in Next.js?”*.
+AI was helpful for specific, targeted questions, but it became less useful as the WODs required integrating multiple files.
 The complexity of managing multiple technologies sometimes made AI responses less relevant.

 **Essays**